pauldiehl/feed-pairing-exercise/README.md

 # .FEED. - Pairing Exercise

 ## Story #1
-As a user I want to create and store a new posting
+As a user I want to create and store a new post

 ## A/C
-- WHEN I enter in a new posting within the designated input field
+- WHEN I enter in a new post within the designated input field
 - AND I click save
-- THEN the new posting is saved to DB
+- THEN the new post is saved to DB

 ## Technical
 - FE: Blank Create React App + Jest/RTL